Healthy Neighbourhoods

 The Hastings-Brentwood LLT is working to provide supports and access to services for people who are homeless and underhoused, as well as connecting seniors with the care and support they need.
 The LLT is also working to bolster access to culturally and gender-appropriate care in the Hastings Brentwood area, as well as connect families with children of diverse abilities with supports.
 The LLT has responsibility for all PCN activities within the Hastings-Brentwood neighbourhood.

-Members: Dr. Jennifer Moore (Family Physician), Dr. Thomas Wu (Family Physician), Alex Munroe (Burnaby Community Services), Susie Lew (Home and Community Health, Fraser Health Authority), Lori Smart, (Public Health, Fraser Health Authority), Jaye Treit (Progressive Housing Society)
+Dr. Jennifer Moore (Family Physician-BDoFP), Dr. Emily Dong (Family Physician-BDoFP) Simone Brandl (Burnaby Community Services), Susie Lew (Home and Community Health, Fraser Health Authority), Ken Catlabuga, (Public Health, Fraser Health Authority); Jaye Treit (Progressive Housing Society)

 Connect with your Local Leadership Table here!